foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

-Recently, I've been building a command-line application to manage the data-acquisition process for a scientific study.
-Today I admitted that it's just too slow to load and went about figuring out how to fix it.
-The results were great!
-I'd like to write a little bit about how I created the problem and how I fixed it.
+Recently, I was working on a command-line application to manage the data acquisition process for a scientific study.
+As the subcommands grew in complexity, the load time increased quite noticeably.
+I went about figuring out how to fix it and I'd like to write a little bit about that process.

-The app has the standard sub-command structure:
+The cli app has a straightforward standard sub-command structure:

     cmd sub-cmd [ arguments ... ] [ options ... ]

-e.g.

-    npm install commander

-Sub-commands are the items of interest, but otherwise there's nothing that complicated going on from an interface standpoint.
-The app exposes exactly five, mutually-exclusive sub-commands:
+The sub-commands are where the main functionality is.
+The app exposes five of them:

+    cmd register
+    cmd query <name> <date-range>
+    cmd show <project metric>
     cmd stats
-    cmd run
-    cmd show <project metric>
-    cmd query <name> <date-range>
     cmd update

-## Enter Commander.js
+## Finding a Command Parsing Library

 I decided to use [commander.js](https://github.com/tj/commander.js) to parse the commands.
-Commander is a nice, small and simple command-line application written by TJ Holowaychuk that exudes transparent feels and a great API.
-I recommend it.
+Commander is a simple and fairly transparent library for building simple to moderately complex command-line interfaces.
+The library was written by Tj Holowaychuk, author of Express.

-## Modularity Only Gets You Half the Way There
+## Modularity: Only Gets You Half the Way There

-Wanting to keep this application modular, I was breaking the functionality into atomic units and assembling these into top-level function modules for each path that the application could take.
-The cli index.js file was a basic entry point where I could register the module functions as callbacks to their respective sub-command and finally kick off the parser.
+Wanting to keep this application modular for testing, I broke the functionality into atomic units and assembled these into top-level function modules for each sub-command.
+Below is the cli entry point that is run on invocation of the cli app.
+There I pull in the modules my cli requires, register them as callbacks for their respective sub-commands, nd then start the parser which parses the command line input and calls the appropriate callback.

-Here is roughly what my `index.js` looked like:
+Here is what my initial `index.js` looked like:

     const cli = require('commander');
-    const { stats, run, query, health, update } = require('./commands');
+    const { register, query, show, stats, update } = require('./commands');

     cli
-        .command('stats')
+        .command('query')
         .description('gives you stats.')
         .action(stats);